nikitavoloboev/data/productivity/flow/Rules.md

 	- adjust when necessary

 ## SnippetsLab
-- upload all non sensitive snippets as Gists
+- Upload all non sensitive snippets as Gists
-- include all useful snippets in this wiki and add `wiki` tag
+- Include all useful snippets in this wiki and add `wiki` tag
 	- if I delete a snippet with `wiki` tag, delete it from wiki too
-- create smart group for each new prefix I add
+- Create smart group for each new prefix I add
-- add correct language syntax to every snippet
+- Add correct language syntax to every snippet
+- Don't strip prefixes in snippets

 ## Planning
 - Plan the next day in advance in the calendar